JavaWiz1/ha-server-info/README.md

 ## decluttering-card

-The decluttering-card provides the ability to build a re-usable template (card) to display information on your Home assistant dashboard, greatly reducing yaml bloat and making it easier to provide consistent UI updates and features.
+The [decluttering-card](https://github.com/custom-cards/decluttering-card) is a Home Assistant Lovelace helper which provides the ability to build a re-usable template (card) to display information on your Home assistant dashboard, greatly reducing yaml bloat and making it easier to provide consistent UI updates and features.

 ### Install